MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/common-issues-resolutions-solution-checker.md

 > [!IMPORTANT]
 > You must have administrator privileges in Azure Active Directory (AAD) in order to edit enterprise applications.

-## Solution checker fails to export solutions with draft Business Process Flow components
+## Solution checker fails to export solutions with draft business process flow components

-If a solution contains a business process flow component in draft state that has never been previously activated, then Solution Checker will fail to export the solution for analysis.
-This error is not unique to Solution Checker and is caused by the business process flow having a dependency on a backing (custom) table component that doesn't get created until the business process flow is activated for the first time.
-This issue can also occur if a business process flow is activated from within Solution Explorer.
+If a solution contains a business process flow component in draft state that has never been previously activated, then solution checker will fail to export the solution for analysis.
+This error is not unique to solution checker and is caused by the business process flow having a dependency on a backing (custom) table component that doesn't get created until the business process flow is activated for the first time.
+This issue can also occur if a business process flow is activated from within solution explorer.

 Reference [KB Article #4337537: Invalid Export - Business Process table Missing](https://support.microsoft.com/en-hk/help/4337537/invalid-export-business-process-table-missing) for details about the issue and steps to resolve.

 ## Solution checker fails to export solutions with model-driven app components

-If a solution contains a model-driven app, Solution Checker might fail to export the solution for analysis.
+If a solution contains a model-driven app, solution checker might fail to export the solution for analysis.
 This error is caused by role-based security for sharing of apps.
 If the Power Apps Checker application user does not have appropriate access to model-driven apps, any solutions containing them will fail to export with solution checker.

 To resolve this issue, grant the **Environment Maker** security role to the Power Apps Checker application user.

 ## Solution checker fails to export patched solutions

-If a solution has had a [patch](/power-platform/alm/create-patches-simplify-solution-updates) applied, Solution Checker will fail to export the solution for analysis.
+If a solution has had a [patch](/power-platform/alm/create-patches-simplify-solution-updates) applied, solution checker will fail to export the solution for analysis.
 When a solution has had a patch applied, the original solution becomes locked and it can't be changed or exported as long as there are dependent patches that exist in the organization that identify the solution as the parent solution.

 To resolve this issue, clone the solution so that all patches related to the solution are rolled into the newly created solution.
 This unlocks the solution and allows the solution to be exported from the system.
 For more information, see  [Clone a Solution](/power-platform/alm/update-solutions-alm#clone-a-solution).

 ## Solution checker will not analyze empty solutions

-If Solution Checker exports a solution that contains no components to analyze, it will terminate further processing and consider the run a failure.
-Ensure that the selected solution submitted for a Solution Checker analysis contains at least one component.
+If solution checker exports a solution that contains no components to analyze, it will terminate further processing and consider the run a failure.
+Ensure that the selected solution submitted for a solution checker analysis contains at least one component.

-## Solution Checker fails to export large solutions
+## Solution checker fails to export large solutions

 The primary scenario for failure to export a large solution from the Dataverse environment involves a timeout exception on the export request.
 This will occur if the request exceeds 20 minutes.
 Large solutions, such as the Default Solution, may fail to get exported within this time frame, and the check will not complete successfully.
 If solution checker encounters a timeout during export, it will retry three times before it fails to process the job, so it may take over an hour before you receive a failure notification.